liuyehcf/BlogSource/_posts/Cpp-Language.md

 **The most fundamental reason for memory alignment is that memory I/O is performed in units of `8` bytes, or `64 bits`.**

 Suppose you request to access memory from `0x0001-0x0008`, which is also 8 bytes but does not start at address 0.
 How does memory handle this?
-There’s no easy solution.
+There's no easy solution.
 The memory must first fetch `0x0000-0x0007`, then fetch `0x0008-0x0015`, and return the results of both operations to you.
-Due to hardware limitations of the CPU and memory I/O, it’s not possible to perform an I/O operation that spans across two data width boundaries.
-As a result, your application slows down — a small penalty imposed by the computer because you didn’t understand memory alignment.
+Due to hardware limitations of the CPU and memory I/O, it's not possible to perform an I/O operation that spans across two data width boundaries.
+As a result, your application slows down — a small penalty imposed by the computer because you didn't understand memory alignment.

 **Memory Alignment Rules**

 1. **The offset of the first member of a structure is `0`.
-For all subsequent members, the offset relative to the start address of the structure must be an integer multiple of the smaller of the member’s size and the `effective alignment value`.
+For all subsequent members, the offset relative to the start address of the structure must be an integer multiple of the smaller of the member's size and the `effective alignment value`.
 If necessary, the compiler will insert padding bytes between members.**
 2. **The total size of the structure must be an integer multiple of the `effective alignment value`.
 If necessary, the compiler will add padding bytes after the last member.**
 * **Effective alignment value: the smaller of the value specified by `#pragma pack(n)` and the size of the largest data type in the structure.
 This value is also called the alignment unit.
 In GCC, the default is `#pragma pack(4)`, and this value can be changed using the preprocessor directive `#pragma pack(n)`, where n can be `1`, `2`, `4`, `8`, or `16`.**

-**Let’s illustrate this with an example**
+**Let's illustrate this with an example**

 ```cpp
 #include <iostream>